 A number of reports give reason for this, chief of which stated that her adoption of men’s attire (which she tied firmly to herself with rope) prevented her from being raped by her guards, while another capitulated that the guards forced her to wear them by taking away the women’s clothing she had been provided.

 Whether of her own accord or through conspiracy, it was this simple act that branded Joan of Arc a witch and had her sentenced to death for ‘relapsing into heresy’.

 An enduring legacy

-In May 1431 she was gruesomely executed in Rouen at the age of just nineteen.
-In death and martyrdom, however, Joan would prove to be just as powerful.
+On 3 May 1431 she was burnt at the stake at the Old Marketplace in Rouen at the age of just 19.
+In death and martyrdom however, Joan would prove to be just as powerful.
 A Christ-like symbol of sacrifice and purity, she continued to inspire Frenchmen over the following decades as they finally expelled the English and ended the war in 1453.

-Following his victory, Charles had Joan’s name cleared of heresy, and centuries later Napoleon would call on her to become the symbol and patron saint of France.
-She was officially canonized in 1920, and remains a source of inspiration worldwide for her courage, perseverance, and unquenchable vision.
+Following his victory Charles had Joan’s name cleared of heresy, and centuries later Napoleon would call on her to become the national symbol of France.
+She was officially canonised in 1920 as a patron saint, and remains a source of inspiration worldwide for her courage, perseverance, and unquenchable vision.